ifm/ifm3d/doc/sphinx/content/installation_instructions/install_py.md

 ## Python installation
-> Note: We recommend for testing purposes to install the ifm3dpy package in an clean python environment first.
+> Note: We recommend for testing purposes to install the ifm3dpy package in an clean Python environment first.
 You can use `python -m venv "venv-name"` to create a new virtual environment.

 You can use the official PyPI package to install the ifm3dpy within your virtual environment: